dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 - [interacting with anki automatically schedules the hierarchy of difficulty when learning a linear course](/2022/09/02/anki-and-automatically-scheduled-difficulty)
 - [create notes in anki first before refactoring them into obsidian when doing light/new research](/2022/09/02/when-to-refactor-from-anki-to-obsidian)
 - [create notes in obsidian first before refactoring them into anki when doing heavy/old research](/2022/09/02/when-to-refactor-from-obsidian-to-anki)
+- "what will i be doing without anki? like. how will i actively keep track of thoughts??"

 ## 6. Philosophying
 - Is infinite memory desirable?